Foxyzz1/SecondJavaProject1/README.md

 }

-Do not forget to change the path of ltupage line 12, syllabusPage 14 before run.
+Do not forget to change the path of ltupage line 12, syllabusPage line 14 before run.